Sloshing of a two-layer fluid in a vertical cylinder of constant depth: Introduction

-Let two immiscible, inviscid, incompressible, heavy fluids occupy an open container whose walls and bottom are rigid surfaces.
-We choose rectangular Cartesian coordinates $(x_1,x_2,y)$ so that their origin lies in the mean free surface of the upper fluid and the $y$-axis is directed upwards.
-Then the whole fluid domain $W$ is a subdomain of the lower half-space $\{ -\infty < x_1, x_2 < +\infty,\, y<0 \}$.
+Let two immiscible, inviscid, incompressible, heavy fluids occupy an open container, whose walls and bottom are rigid surfaces.
+Choosing rectangular Cartesian coordinates $(x_1, x_2, y)$ so that their origin belongs to the mean free surface of the upper fluid and the $y$-axis is directed upwards, the whole fluid domain $W$ lies in the lower half-space

 The boundary $\partial W$ is assumed to be piece-wise smooth and such that every two adjacent smooth pieces of $\partial W$ are not tangent along their common edge.
 We also suppose that each horizontal cross-section of $W$ is a bounded two-dimensional domain; that is, a connected, open set in the corresponding plane.
 (The latter assumption is made for the sake of simplicity because it excludes the possibility of two or more interfaces between fluids at different levels.)
-The free surface $F$ bounding above the upper fluid of density $\rho_1>0$ is the non-empty interior of $\partial W \cap \{ y=0 \}$.
-The interface $I=W\cap \{y=-h\}$, where $0<h< \max \{ |y|:\,(x_1,x_2,y)\in \partial W \}$, separates the upper fluid from the lower one of density $\rho_2>\rho_1$.
-We denote by $W_1$ and $W_2$ the domains $W\cap \{y>-h\}$ and $W\cap \{y<-h\}$ respectively; they are occupied by the upper and lower fluids respectively.
+The free surface $F$ bounding above the upper fluid of density $\rho_1 > 0$ is the non-empty interior of $\partial W \cap \{ y=0 \}$.
+Let $h > 0$ be less than $\max \{ |y|: \, (x_1, x_2, y) \in \partial W \}$, then the interface $I = W \cap \{y = -h\}$ separates the upper fluid from the lower one of density $\rho_2 > \rho_1$.
+We denote by $W_1$ and $W_2$ the domains $W \cap \{y > -h\}$ and $W \cap \{y < -h\}$ occupied by the upper and lower fluids, respectively.
 The surface tension is neglected and we suppose the fluid motion to be irrotational and of small amplitude.
-Therefore, the boundary conditions on $F$ and $I$ may be linearised.
-With a time-harmonic factor, say $\cos \omega t$, removed, the velocity potentials $u^{(1)} (x_1,x_2,y)$ and $u^{(2)} (x_1,x_2,y)$ (they may be taken to be real functions) for the flow in $W_1$ and $W_2$ respectively must satisfy the following coupled boundary value problem:
+This allows us to linearize the boundary condition on $F$ and the coupling condition on $I$.
+With a time-harmonic factor, say $\cos \omega t$, removed, the velocity potentials $u^{(1)} (x_1, x_2, y)$ and $u^{(2)} (x_1, x_2, y)$ (they may be taken to be real functions) describing the flow in $W_1$ and $W_2$, respectively, must satisfy the following coupled boundary value problem:

-Here $\rho=\rho_2/\rho_1 >1$ is the non-dimensional measure of stratification, the spectral parameter $\nu$ is equal to $\omega^2/g$, where $\omega$ is the radian frequency of the water oscillations and $g$ is the acceleration due to gravity; $B_j=\partial W_j\setminus (\bar F\cup \bar I)$ is the rigid boundary of $W_j$.
-By combining \eqref{nui} and \eqref{yi}, we get another form of the spectral coupling condition \eqref{nui}:
+Here $\rho=\rho_2/\rho_1 >1$ is the non-dimensional parameter characterizing the stratification, whereas the spectral parameter $\nu$ is equal to $\omega^2/g$, where $\omega$ is the radian frequency of the water oscillations and $g$ is the acceleration due to gravity; $B_j=\partial W_j\setminus (\bar F \cup \bar I)$ is the rigid boundary of $W_j$.
+Combining \eqref{nui} and \eqref{yi}, one obtains another form of the spectral coupling condition \eqref{nui}: